 Additional Details Subject/Course Level: Education/Undergraduate Grading/Final exam status: Letter grade.
 Alternative to final exam.
-Instructor: Gutiérrez Research in Education: Studying Educational Inequality and Possiblity: Read Less [-] EDUC 154 Language in/and the World 3 Units Terms offered: Spring 2021, Spring 2020 A nuanced understanding of how language reveals and conceals realities of the world is an important asset for any educational enterprise that aims toward a critical and transformative engagement with the world.
+Instructor: Gutiérrez Research in Education: Studying Educational Inequality and Possiblity: Read Less [-] EDUC 154 Language in/and the World 3 Units Terms offered: Spring 2022, Spring 2021, Spring 2020 A nuanced understanding of how language reveals and conceals realities of the world is an important asset for any educational enterprise that aims toward a critical and transformative engagement with the world.
 This course focuses on the relationship between language and the world: language inhabits the world that language itself contributes to shaping.
 Language in/and the World: Read More [+] Hours & Format Fall and/or spring: 15 weeks - 1 hour of lecture and 2 hours of discussion per week Additional Details Subject/Course Level: Education/Undergraduate Grading/Final exam status: Letter grade.
 Alternative to final exam.
-Instructor: Sterponi Language in/and the World: Read Less [-] EDUC 161 Digital Learning Environments 3 Units Terms offered: Fall 2015 Digital learning environments are taking residence in the educational experience of many, from replacing components of traditional classroom instruction to providing open platforms for lifelong learning.
+Instructor: Sterponi Language in/and the World: Read Less [-] EDUC 155AC Asian American Struggles and Collective Learning for Racial Justice 4 Units Terms offered: Fall 2022 Through a place-based and community-engaged research approach, we examine the social construction and contestation of race, the historical and contemporary consequences of racism, and the ongoing struggle for racial justice in the United States through the lens of Asian American racialization.
+Asian American Struggles and Collective Learning for Racial Justice: Read More [+] Hours & Format Fall and/or spring: 15 weeks - 3 hours of seminar and 1 hour of fieldwork per week Additional Details Subject/Course Level: Education/Undergraduate Grading/Final exam status: Letter grade.
+Alternative to final exam.
+Asian American Struggles and Collective Learning for Racial Justice: Read Less [-] EDUC 161 Digital Learning Environments 3 Units Terms offered: Fall 2015 Digital learning environments are taking residence in the educational experience of many, from replacing components of traditional classroom instruction to providing open platforms for lifelong learning.
 In this class we will study the various forms and functions of a sampling of digital learning environments ranging from subject specific Intelligent Tutoring Systems in K-12 to domain neutral systems for post-secondary online learning.
 Digital Learning Environments: Read More [+] Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture per week Additional Details Subject/Course Level: Education/Undergraduate Grading/Final exam status: Letter grade.
 Alternative to final exam.
-Instructor: Pardos Digital Learning Environments: Read Less [-] EDUC W161 Digital Learning Environments 3 Units Terms offered: Spring 2021, Spring 2020, Fall 2018 Digital learning environments are taking residence in the educational experience of many, from replacing components of traditional classroom instruction to providing open platforms for lifelong learning.
+Instructor: Pardos Digital Learning Environments: Read Less [-] EDUC W161 Digital Learning Environments 3 Units Terms offered: Spring 2022, Spring 2021, Spring 2020 Digital learning environments are taking residence in the educational experience of many, from replacing components of traditional classroom instruction to providing open platforms for lifelong learning.
 In this class we will study the various forms and functions of a sampling of digital learning environments ranging from subject specific Intelligent Tutoring Systems in K-12 to domain neutral systems for post-secondary online learning.
 Digital Learning Environments: Read More [+] Hours & Format Fall and/or spring: 15 weeks - 3 hours of web-based lecture per week Summer: 8 weeks - 6 hours of web-based lecture per week Online: This is an online course.